twbs/blog/src/content/posts/2021/bootstrap-5-1-2.md

 video: HoQN7K6HdRw
 ---

-Bootstrap v5.1.2 is here with a handful of improvements across our components, plus a fix for an issue in another project that prevented Bootstrap's Sass from compiling properly.
+Bootstrap v5.1.2 is here with a handful of improvements across our components, plus a fix for an issue in another project that prevented our Sass from compiling properly.
 Keep reading for the highlights.

 ## Highlights